-Shareholders are a corporation's owners and they elect the board of directors to act as agents on their behalf.
-In the United States, it is the board's duty to monitor senior managers and discipline them, either by removal or by a reduction in compensation, if the managers do not act in the interests of shareholders.12 This is not necessarily the case outside the United States.
+Shareholders are a corporation's owners, and they elect the board of directors to act as agents on their behalf.
+In the United States, it is the board's duty to monitor senior managers and discipline them if they do not act in the interests of shareholders, either by removal or by a reduction in compensation.
+12 This is not necessarily the case outside the United States.
 For example, many companies in Europe are required to have employee representatives on the board.
 Also, many European and Asian companies have bank representatives on the board.
 But even in the United States, many boards fail to act in the shareholders' best interests.
 How can this be?

 Consider the election process.
-The ballot for a board position usually lists only one candidate.
+The board of directors has a nominating committee.
+These directors choose the candidates for the open director positions, and the ballot for a board position usually lists only one candidate.
 Although outside candidates can run a "write-in" campaign, only those candidates named by the board's nominating committee are on the ballot.13 At many companies, the CEO is also the chairman of the board and has considerable influence on this nominating committee.
-This means that in practice it often is the CEO who in effect nominates candidates for the board.
+This means that in practice it often is the CEO who, in effect, nominates candidates for the board.
 High compensation and prestige go with a position on the board of a major company, so board seats are prized possessions.
-Board members typically want to retain their positions, and they are grateful to whoever helped get them on the board.
-Thus, the nominating process often results in a board that is favorably disposed to the CEO.14
+Board members typically want to retain their positions, and they are grateful to whomever helped get them on the board.
+Thus, the nominating process often results in a board that is favorably disposed to the CEO.